-- 509. Developer contributions enable the council to ensure that developments are properly provided with infrastructure, services and facilities.
-They enable developments to proceed that might otherwise be refused planning permission.

-- 510. The principle of developers making contributions (financial or in kind) towards the provision of the necessary infrastructure to support their developments is well established, both in law and in practice across the UK.

-- 511. West Lothian Council provides clear and comprehensive guidance for landowners and developers to ensure that they can take the cost of these requirements into account even before engaging in the formal development planning process.
-Specifically, it has put in place a series of SG that support the implementation of the Local Development Plan.

-- 512. These SGs set out developer contribution requirements and/or identify principles that will be adopted by the council in preparing strategies for the provision of new infrastructure and/or facilities that developers will be required to contribute to.
-The SGs are material considerations in the determination of planning applications and currently relate to the following subject areas:
+- 511. Developer contributions enable the council to ensure that developments are properly provided with infrastructure, services and facilities.
+They enable developments to proceed that might otherwise be refused planning permission. - 512.
+The principle of developers making contributions (financial or in kind) towards the provision of the necessary infrastructure to support their developments is well established, both in law and in practice across the UK. - 513.
+West Lothian Council provides clear and comprehensive guidance for land owners and developers to ensure that they can take the cost of these requirements into account even before engaging in the formal development planning process.
+Specifically, it has put in place a series of guidance that supports the implementation of the Local Development Plan. - 514.
+The guidance will set out developer contribution requirements and/or identify principles that will be adopted by the council in preparing strategies for the provision of new infrastructure and/or facilities that developers will be required to contribute to.
+The guidance will be a material consideration in the determination of planning applications. - 515.
+No application will be reported to elected members with a favourable recommendation until at least the heads of terms have been agreed in writing with the council on the scale and precise nature of developer contributions necessary. - 516.

-- Affordable housing;

-- Planning for education;

-- School commissioning costs;

-- Denominational secondary education infrastructure;

-- Replacement Armadale Academy;

-- Provision of additional primary school capacity for the denominational sector in Broxburn,

-East Calder and Winchburgh

-- Armadale Primary Schools;

-- Whitburn Academy;

-- Blackridge Station;

-- Park and ride facilities at Armadale Railway Station;

-- Replacement Armadale Library;

-- A71 corridor study bus priority measures;

-- A801 dualling; - Partnership approach to deliver infrastructure; - Travel plan co-ordinator; - Co-location principles; - Public art; - Towns and village centre improvements; - Cemetery provision; and - Professional services. - 513.
-No application will be reported to elected members with a favourable recommendation until at least the heads of terms have been agreed in writing with the council on the scale and precise nature of developer contributions necessary. - 514.
 The SGs will be kept under review and it is likely that further SGs will be prepared and adopted in due course.
-Developers are therefore advised to seek confirmation of the SGs in force before embarking on projects. - 515.
-Guidance can be viewed and downloaded on our supplementary guidance webpage. - 516.
-Developer contributions are most commonly secured through a Section 75 obligation or other legal agreement which will require to be concluded with the council before a planning permission can be released.
-In some instances the paying over of a cheque or bankers draft may suffice and Development Management officers will be pleased to advise. - 517.
+Developers are therefore advised to seek confirmation of the SGs in force before embarking on projects. - 517.
+Guidance can be viewed and downloaded on the Planning Guidance supporting the LDP web page.

+- 518. Developer contributions are most commonly secured through a Section 75 obligation or other legal agreement which will require to be concluded with the council before a planning permission can be released.
+In some instances the paying over of a cheque or bankers draft may suffice and Development Management officers will be pleased to advise. - 519.
 Circular 3/2012, Planning Obligations and Good Neighbour Agreements provides guidance on the circumstances where planning agreements can be used.
-In general, contributions can only be sought where they are required in order for the development to proceed and where the contribution concerned is related in scale and kind to the proposed development. - 518.
-Other necessary off-site works may be dealt with by the use of suspensive conditions but only where this is deemed to be appropriate. - 519.
+In general, contributions can only be sought where they are required in order for the development to proceed and where the contribution concerned is related in scale and kind to the proposed development. - 520.
+Other necessary off-site works may be dealt with by the use of suspensive conditions but only where this is deemed to be appropriate. - 521.
 It is extremely important to discuss the likely level of contributions with council officers as early as possible in order that the costs can be built into developers' and landowners' financial appraisals, ideally before any property transactions have been completed.